emacs-tree-sitter/ts-fold/README.md

 > Make sure you look into the correct repository.
 Repositories are managed
 > under [tree-sitter-langs](https://github.com/emacs-tree-sitter/tree-sitter-langs)'s
 > using the git submodule.
 Some tree-sitter module aren't using the latest version!

+#### How do I create the function for the corresponding node?

+Function takes 2 arguments, `node` and `offset`.

+* `node` - the targeting tree-sitter node; in this example, `block` will be the targeting node.
+* `offset` - (optiona) a cons consist of two integer.
+This is handy when you have similar rule with little of positioning adjustment.